UnaCloud/UnaCloud2/README.md

 UnaCloud is able to execute single instances and/or clusters of virtual machines.
 Its execution is mostly supported by off-the-shelf, volatile, non-dedicated, distributed, and heterogeneous computing resources (such as desktops) that belong to a variety of administrative domains on a university campus.

+UnaCloud is a Client-Server application which can be used currently in desktops with Windows or Linux (Debian, Ubuntu) operating systems.

 ##Features
 UnaCloud uses virtualization as a strategy to enable on-demand deployments of customized execution environments.
 These environments can meet complex software and hardware requirements from several research projects.
 UnaCloud uses type-2 hypervisors to isolate the end-user environment from another one based on, and dedicated to, harvesting idle computing resources.